The UK left the European Union on 31 January 2020. This process is often known as 'Brexit'.

 - Brexit: secondary legislation: index – lists all the legislative changes made to date relating to the environment

-- GOV.UK - Upholding environmental standards if there's no Brexit deal
+- GOV.UK - Upholding environmental standards from 1 January 2021

 - Scottish Environment Protection Agency (SEPA)